mbertk/MemeGenerator/README.md

 The docx file is read using py-docx package.
 The quotes are saved to a list of QuoteModel objects.

 #### PdfIngestor
 The PDFIngestor class utilizes the subprocess module to call the pdftotext CLI utility—creating a pipeline that converts PDFs to text and then ingests the text.
+The parse method utilizes the packages subprocess, tempfile and os.

 #### TxtIngestor
 The TxtIngestor uses the built-in capabilities of python without using another package.
 The quotes are read and saved to a list of QuoteModel objects.